Mayor de Blasio has fought to make New York City more affordable for all New Yorkers, no matter where we live or what neighborhood we call home.

 Record Affordable Housing Creation

 Mayor de Blasio’s 10-year Housing New York plan to create and preserve 200,000 affordable homes is the most ambitious program in City history.
-The plan is ahead of schedule, with 63,000 affordable apartments already financed—providing homes to more than 160,000 New Yorkers.
+The plan is ahead of schedule, with nearly 78,000 affordable apartments already financed—enough to house the population of Salt Lake City.

 Forcing Developers to Build Affordable